syncfusion-content/blazor-docs/blazor/common/data-binding/webapi-service-binding.md

 Now, you need to scaffold **DbContext** and **model classes** from the existing **OrdersDetails** database.
 To perform scaffolding and work with the SQL Server database in our application, install the following NuGet packages.If you have created a Blazor Web App with the `Interactive render mode` set to `WebAssembly` or `Auto` ensure to follow these steps:

-1. Create the new project named as `BlazorWebApp.Shared` for DbContext and model class as shown below.
+1. Create the new project with Class Library template named as `BlazorWebApp.Shared` for DbContext and model class as shown below.
 ![Create Shared Project](../images/db-shared-project.png)

 Additionally, ensure that you have added a reference to the `BlazorWebApp.Shared` project in both the server-side and client-side projects of your web application.